Blaize99/Python-datafeed/README.md

 # Python-datafeed
-This is a python program to run an accounting platform on a local system. needs a GUI
+This is a python program to run a shopping platform on a local system.
+GUI for the same will be updated soon.